tieniber/DataGridColumnSearch/README.md

 ## Description

 This Mendix widget adds interactive in-column searching to the Mendix data grid.
+Filters work in an "AND" configuration, just like Excel.

 ![Not Searching](https://github.com/tieniber/DataGridColumnSearch/blob/master/assets/Normal.png)